Criizp/DBM-BigWigs-Forsen-Voice-Pack/README.md

 If you also want to enable Victory and/or Deafeat sounds you can do it by selecting the "Event Sounds" and using the drop down menus
 ![alt text](SetupEventSounds.png)

+### BigWigs

+Drag and drop "BigWigs_Voice_Forsen" into your World of Warcraft Addons folder "World of Warcraft\_retail_\Interface\AddOns\"

+Head in game and type /bw, press "Countdown" on the left column, click the "Countdown voice" drop down menu and choose "Forsen"

 ## Join ta guild today!